October 10th, 2017

 October 5th, 2017

 We are losing too many Americans to hate and gun violence, and I believe Congress has a moral obligation to take meaningful steps to heal our country and prevent these tragedies.
-Following the attack in Orlando, I joined millions of people across the country and the world in sending my thoughts and prayers to the victims and their families.
+Following the attacks in Parkland, Sutherland Springs, Las Vegas, Orlando, Aurora, and Newtown, among others, I joined millions of people across the country and the world in sending my thoughts and prayers to the victims and their families.
 But thoughts and prayers are simply not enough.
 If we truly want to honor the lives of those we lost, Congress must act.

-Congress can also do more to keep firearms out of the hands of those that wish to do us harm.
-That’s why I introduced a bipartisan measure that would prevent suspected terrorists from obtaining firearms.
+I introduced another bipartisan measure that would prevent suspected terrorists from obtaining firearms.
 This common sense fix would be a small, but important, step towards ending mass shootings.

 We owe it to the victims of these senseless tragedies and their families to debate and vote on reasonable gun violence prevention proposals which the majority of Americans support.
 For those wondering what you can do to help, I encourage you to reach out to your elected officials and to talk with your friends and family, especially those that don’t agree with you, about what we can do to end this horrible epidemic.

 I hope you’ll read my editorial in the New York Daily News on what Congress can and should do to prevent gun violence and join me in the fight to prevent another senseless slaughter.

 In this section, you will find information on the many ways my office can help you and your family.
 Below is a list of the issues we commonly address.
 If you cannot find what you're looking for, please either email me or call my Salem District Office and we will do our best to answer any questions you may have.